Varadpensalwar/ananya-agent/docs/GETTING_STARTED.md

 Once you have everything set up, it's time to run the project locally.
 This is the best way to check that everything is working before starting the course.

 To run the project locally, we have created a [Makefile](../Makefile).
-Use the command `ananya-run` to start the project.
+Use the command `make ananya-run` to start the project.

 ```bash
 make ananya-run